seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/05_May/19/README.md

 - I visited the airport today, starting a new job for this week. - 2024, Monday, December 9th
 - My session was skipped today. - 2024, Monday, December 16th to 2025, Monday, February 10th
 - I visited the airport today, starting a new job for this week. - 2025, Monday, February 17th to 2025, Monday, February 24th
+- My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 19th

 </details>

-- My session was skipped today. - 2025, Monday, March 3rd to 2025, Monday, May 19th
+- I visited the airport today, starting a new job for this week. - 2025, Monday, May 19th

 ---